apache/fluo-website/_posts/blog/2016-01-11-webindex-long-run.md

 -----------

 Most Fluo scale testing to date has been on EC2.
 It would be really nice to test Fluo on bare metal.
-We are going to experiment with getting [Fluo Deploy](https://github.com/fluo-io/fluo-deploy) to work on bare metal where CentOS 7 is already installed.
+We are going to experiment with getting [Muchos](https://github.com/astralway/muchos) to work on bare metal where CentOS 7 is already installed.

-Seeing Application level stats plotted in Grafana, as outlined in [fluo-io/fluo#534][fluo-534], would be really nice.
+Seeing Application level stats plotted in Grafana, as outlined in [apache/incubator-fluo#534][fluo-534], would be really nice.
 For webindex this would include things like URLs exported per second, domains exported per second, etc.
 This issue was not identified during this test, it just would have been really nice to have this information while running the test.